 The shipwrecked vessels were a treasure trove for archaeologists, providing for the first time valuable information about how the ancient civilization built its ships and the cargo carried by the maritime traders in the western Mediterranean.
-Between 1500 and 300 BC, the Phoenicians traded with and established colonies in coastal regions in the Mediterranean, and beyond, making it as far as the Atlantic.
+Between 1500 and 300 BC, the Phoenicians traded with and established colonies in coastal regions in the Mediterranean, and beyond, making it as far as the Atlantic and beyond.
+They reached England and explored the western coast of Africa, and some scholars believed they even sailed around the coast of Africa, starting in the Red Sea.
 Puerto de Mazarrón in Murcia, Spain, was an important trading port due to its proximity to the lead and silver mining fields in town just a couple of miles inland.

 It is thought that the two boats were either small coastal vessels or were used to transfer cargo to bigger ships further offshore.
 The first boat to be discovered (in 1988) by archaeologists was named, rather unimaginatively, Mazarrón 1.
 Only the keel, a few of the ribs and a small portion of the hull were found.
 This vessel was excavated and is currently on display in the National Museum of Underwater Archeology in Cartagena.